 Universities at their core should be seedbeds of pluralism.
 Openness to difference and intellectual inquiry are embedded in our norm of academic freedom and our mission of education and discovery.
 This fund will seek to support innovative programs and initiatives across our schools and campuses that model the values of engagement across difference, and model for students – and society more broadly – the habits and virtues of reasoned and constructive discourse.

-Illustrative examples of projects that would come within this fund include curricular and co-curricular opportunities:
+Illustrative examples of projects that would come within this fund include:

 Proposals can seek a total amount of as much as $25,000 with an award term of up to one year.
 Funds can be used for salary with fringe, graduate students, postdoctoral fellows or technicians, equipment, travel, convenings and other engagements.